 Are You Ready To Use Birds In Helping Locate Gamefish

 The next time you run offshore to troll the blue water, make your best effort to spot Man-O-War birds circling overhead.
 These will help you narrow down the vast open ocean and put you on the fish sooner.
+What is even more effective is to locate sargassum beds in combination with a circling man o war bird.
 Time is money large amounts of fuel are burned while locating gamefish in the Atlantic ocean.